publiccodenet/about/organization/strategic-council.md

 Strategic council appointments are for 1 year.
 Strategic council members can be  reappointed repeatedly.

-Membership of the strategic council can be terminated at any time in writing by either the member of the strategic council or the board of directors.
+Membership of the strategic council can be terminated at any time in writing by either the strategic council member or the board of directors.

 ## Operating procedures